ayechanst/platinum-eth/plat-eth/posts/2simpleNFT.md

 Before diving into gas and wallets, let's cover those two fundamental building blocks: **accounts**, and **transactions**.

-"BUT WAIT!
-I connected my **wallet** to get funds, not my **account**."
-Don't worry, your account is in your wallet.
+> BUT WAIT!
+I connected my **wallet** to get funds, not my **account**.

+Don't worry, your account is "in" your wallet.
 Your wallet is like a protective shell for your accounts, we'll go deeper on wallets in checkpoint 1.

-There are two types of accounts, and by the end of the challenge you'll have interacted with both.
-You will also have made several transactions!

-Transactions are like trains, they allow accounts to send resources and communicate.
-If transactions are like trains, then accounts must be like train stations!
+**Transactions** are like trains, they allow accounts to send resources and communicate.
+If transactions are like trains, then **accounts** must be like train stations!

 ### [Externally Owned Accounts](/almanacPosts/eoa)